-Architects specify the type of frame for every job with openings – there isn’t a standard frame.
+Architects are responsible for specifying the type of frame for all openings within a project – there isn’t a standard frame.
 Therefore, design professionals often have to decide which type of frame is best-suited for their project.
 The specification of frames and elevations is a combination of application and preference.

 KD Drywall Frames

 Also called “KD pressure-fit” or “slip-on drywall” frames, these frames are specified for installation in existing drywall openings.
 They use compression anchors, and have interlocking tabs and slots in the corners.
 When installation is complete, the frames have visible seams.

 Standard KD Frames

 Standard KD frames are specified for new wall construction.
 They generally have slots and tabs, but use standard wall anchors instead of compression anchors.